Casio VZ-10M: A Practical Manual for Sound Designers

 3. Stage 2: Time slow (60–80); Level 60 (sustain level)

-5. Stage 3: Time 30–40; Level 0 (release)
+5. Stage 3: Time 30–40; Level 0 (release) → press [CARD/END] to mark Stage 3 as ED

-Step 6 — Save:
+Step 7 — Save:

 1. Press [WRITE][INTERNAL] → select destination → [WRITE]